ezrj/Step-Counter/README.md

-# Step-Counter
 Developed a step detection system using an MPU6050 accelerometer and Raspberry Pi, utilizing real-time data calibration and vector magnitude analysis to accurately track steps.
+Implemented dynamic threshold-based step detection with live data visualization using Matplotlib.